 Paul Smiths College of Arts and Science

-- The Paul Smith's College community provides a dynamic educational environment which encourages students to be actively engaged in their own learning experience by fostering creative, ethical and intellectual growth.
+- The Paul Smith's College community provides an experiential educational environment that encourages students to be actively engaged in their own learning experience by fostering creative, ethical and intellectual growth.

-- The teacher population of 64 teachers has declined by 41% over five years.
+The teacher population of 158 teachers has grown by 31% over five years.